Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 60](images/question60.jpg)

-- [ ] Change the scope of Group2 to Universal
+- [ ] Change the scope of Group2 to Universal.
 - [ ] Clear the Configure device writeback option.
-- [ ] Change the scope o’ Group1 and Group2 to Global
+- [ ] Change the scope o’ Group1 and Group2 to Global.
 - [x] Select the Configure Hybrid Azure AD join option.

 **[⬆ Back to Top](#table-of-contents)**